Checkmk/checkmk/CONTRIBUTING.md

   install [one of the available plugins](https://editorconfig.org/#download).
 * We use YAPF for automatic formatting of the Python code.
   Have a look [below](#automatic-formatting) for further information.
+* We use isort for automatic sorting of imports in Python code.
 * Multi line imports: Use braces instead of continuation character

     ```python